simonbukin/personal-website/src/content/bits/nextjs-dev-server.md

 date: 2024-01-23
 title: 'Local Dev with Next'
 slug: 'nextjs-dev-server'
-description: 'A quick guide to getting NextJS" dev server up and running'
+description: 'A quick guide to getting the NextJS dev server up and running'
 published: true
 ---